January 4, 2024

 For instance, Irish Life Health’s Kickoff plan is subject to a €125 excess per person for certain benefits.
 The excess amount goes up to €250 per person in the insurer's BeneFit plan.

-Are you an employer looking to offer private health insurance to your Irish team?
+Want to offer private health insurance to your Irish team?

 Thankfully, you can ease the burden with Kota.